jloan/pierce-hacker-submissions/revised-lessons/WJackson_MSWord_Format_Tutorial_Revised.md

 date:   2019-05-16 10:00:00
 category: tutorials
 author: "Samuel Detweiler"
+revised by: "William Jackson"
+date revised: 2020-01-27
 ---

 # Lesson Abstract:

-How to Add Formatting features to a Microsoft Word Document
+How to add basic Microsoft Word formatting for Word documents.

-Lesson Objectives/Outcomes:
+Lesson Objectives/Outcomes students:

-1. Student will be able to duble space a paper in Word
+  - will be able to set font size and style in Microsoft Word
-2. Student will be able to set up margins in Word
+  - will be able to set margin sizes in Microsoft Word
-3. Student will be able to center a title in Word
+  - will be able to center text in Microsoft Word

 ## Materials:
-To complete this this tutorial a student must have Word.
+For this tutorial, students will need access to Microsoft Word.

 ## Overview:
-In this tutorial a student will learn how to properly set up their Papers to prepare them to be able to write in MLA format
+Students will be able to properly set font size and style, margin sizes, and center text in Microsoft Word.

 ## Lesson Steps/Components [as many as needed]: